tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/3 - CPU scheduling.md

 - These processes are said to be experience "starvation"
 - Priority can be made to change with age or execution history to prevent this.

+## Scheduling Policies

+- The scheduler obeys a scheduling policy with two parts
+- **Selection function**
+	- Determines which of the ready processes should run on the CPU.
+	- May be based on priority